IBM Cloud Docs

 • Automatically: after a successful PR pipeline, by approving and merging the PR to the main branch.

-• Manually: select the Delivery Pipeline card, click Run Pipeline, and select Manual Trigger.
+• Manually: to trigger the CI pipeline manually, select the Delivery Pipeline card and click Run Pipeline and select Manual Trigger.

-In this tutorial, the CI Pipeline is triggered after you merge your code changes to the main branch of your application repository
+In this tutorial, the CI pipeline was triggered after you merged your code changes to the master branch of your application repository.

 1. On the CI toolchain page, click the ci-pipeline tile.

-2. Observe: a pipeline-run is running.
-Wait for the pipeline-run to complete.
+2. Click Run against your pipeline name.
+Observe a pipeline run is running.
+Wait for the pipeline run to complete.

 DevSecOps IaC CI Pipeline Successful

-Evidence from all compliance checks in the CI pipeline is uploaded to the evidence-locker repository, but also to the Cloud Object Storage bucket if you enabled it during setup.
+Evidence from all compliance checks in the CI pipeline is uploaded to the evidence locker repository, but also to the IBM Cloud Object Storage bucket.

-To evaluate if you have any failures in your pipeline run, check the final step of your pipeline, which has a pipeline evaluator.
+To evaluate if you have any failures in your pipeline run, check the final step of your pipeline.

 Customizing the pipeline